 Throughout your experience with cancer you will have reason to travel, perhaps for treatment itself, and probably for work and pleasure too.
 The good news is that many cancer patients are able to travel comfortably and safely as long as they take proper precautions and use common sense.
 Here are the top three issues to consider (with your doctor's input) when contemplating taking yourself on the road:

 - Where possible take care in choosing your destination .
 Avoid places where you will not have access to good medical care.
-In some countries, it will be hard -- if not impossible -- to receive proper care should you need it, and the chances of infection may be greater.
+In some countries, it will be hard — if not impossible — to receive proper care should you need it, and the chances of infection may be greater.
 Of course, if work is requiring the travel you may not be in a position to choose so make sure you've thought through anything that might make it more challenging, and certainly assess the necessity of the trip versus your health needs.
+This may be an area where setting boundaries is necessary.

 - Know and respect your body's limits.
 Cancer and cancer treatment may make you tired, weak, nauseated and more.
 Meaning you may be less able to pack activities into every moment of a day.
 Don't overschedule.